-Symptoms of Coronavirus include fever, cough, shortness of breath.
-Symptoms are similar to other respiratory infections.
+Symptoms of Coronavirus include fever, cough, shortness of breath, body aches, new loss of taste or smell, nausea, and sore throat.
+Symptoms may be similar to other respiratory infections.

 The individuals most at risk of infection are seniors (60+ years) or those who have health conditions such as heart disease, lung disease, diabetes, kidney disease and weakened immune systems.